tmcdo1/moviemash/README.md

 All Jinja templates for the webpage go into the `templates/` directory.

 All other code for ranking and logic goes into the `src/` directory.

+Scripts for seeding and evaluating and the input files for them are all in the root directory for the project `/` and should be run from there.

 ## Resources